actuallylost/tveeter/docs/Overview.md

     -   Password input
     -   Login button
     -   Register button that redirects to the register page

-#### Login Functionality

--   Handle login details
--   Pass them to supabase
+    -   Forgot email button that redirects to the forgot email page
--   Once authenticated, redirect to the chat page
+    -   Forgot password button that redirects to the forgot password page
--   Handle login errors through the UI (invalid email/password)

 ### Register